leonp/jekyll-tachyons/README.md

 If you don't include the line, or change it to something like `css: linked`, the theme will link to a separate CSS file (`/css/style.css`).

 Note that the theme is set to inline styles by default.

+## Selecting Tachyons modules

+Simply comment out any modules you don't want by preceding them with `//`.

+The module files live in 2 places.
+The folder you need to head to in order to comment out files depends on whether you've chosen to inline your styles or not:

+- If you're inlining styles, edit the list in `/_includes/style.scss`
+- If you're referring to an external stylesheet, edit the list in `/css/style.scss`

+There are 2 additional SASS files:

+- `_c.scss`, which includes any additional user styles (I normally precede these with a 'c-' to distinguish them from Tachyons selectors).
+- `_variables.scss`, which includes any variables you want to refer to in `_c.scss`

+Alternatively, import just the following files.
+You can comment out or even delete the rest.

+1. `_tachyons-4.8.1.scss`
+2. `_variables.scss`
+3. `_c.scss`

+(Note: If you haven't created any variables and/or custom rules, you'll only need to import `_tachyons-4.8.1.scss`.)

 ## Media queries